amigavision/AmigaVision/README.md

 We support single-button Amiga/C64 joysticks, as well as four-button CD32 gamepads, and probably Sega Mega Drive (aka.
 Sega Genesis) gamepads as well — although we haven't personally tested this.

 Many WHDLoad games have been patched to support multiple buttons, so check for those options when starting a game.

+## Setup for Raspberry Pi

+AmigaVision recommends using RePlayOS for Raspberry Pi emulation of Amiga, since it is optimized for low input latency, low audio latency, and low output latency.
+To install AmigaVision on RePlayOS:

+1. Download and install [RePlayOS].
+2. Boot RePlayOS once on the Raspberry Pi, this will make the image create an exFAT partition where you will put the AmigaVision files.
+3. Put the SD card in your computer, all the files will go on the `replay` partition.
+4. Ensure you have all the BIOS files with the [correct names and locations that RePlayOS demands](https://www.replayos.com/addbios/) in the `bios` directory.
+Note that it will have issues starting Amiga emulation unless all the various Kickstart files are available, even if AmigaVision only needs the 3.1 ROM.
+Also note that the AmigaVision team cannot supply Kickstart files.
+5. Copy `AmigaVision.hdf` to `roms/commodore_ami` on the RePlayOS SD card.
+6. Put the SD card back in the Raspberry Pi, you should now be able to start AmigaVision under Commodore Amiga in the menu.

+Do note that while this setup will start on Raspberry Pi 3, it is too slow to emulate the Amiga properly, so we recommend Raspberry Pi 4 or 5 (that also includes the Raspberry 400, 500 and 500+) for proper performance.

 ## Setup for Emulators